In a previous post, I’ve mentioned color-coding as a way to boost your productivity with the help of a planner.

 Depending on how many groups your chosen classification method has, you’ll use the same number of colors.

 When picking a color, I suggest you use the one which associates you the most on the group which you’re assigning it to.

-For example, red always associate me on something urgent, and green on something relaxing – say, casual outdoor activities or self-care.
+For example – I always associate red with something urgent, and green with something relaxing – say, casual outdoor activities or self-care.

 Or, use a blue for your son and pink for your daughter.

 I know these colors are stupidly cliched, but they’re also widely accepted so it makes tracking easier.

 You see, the point of color-coding is to take advantage of the association between a specific color and a certain group of items.

 And when you use the associations which are already formed in your brain (either by your personal preferences or by the society’s perceiving), it makes tracking easier.

 Because if you often caught yourself questioning “what did I mean by this color?”, or choose an “unnatural” color for a specific group of items, it will not make color-coding much helpful to you.

 (I, for example, can never associate a red color with relaxing activities – not even in my wildest dreams!)

 On the other hand, if you instantly (or as soon as) recognize what color belongs to a certain group, you’ll be able to use a planner more effectively – which is the bottom line.